itaru2622/bluesky-selfhost-env/README.md

 [back to top](#top)
 ### <a id="hack-ops-development"/>ops on development with your remote fork repo.

-when you set fork_repo_prefix variable before cloneAll, this ops registers your remote fork repository with ```git remote add fork ....``` then you have additional easy ops against multiple repositores, as below.
+When you set the fork_repo_prefix variable before cloneAll it registers your remote fork repository with ```git remote add fork ....``` then you have additional easy ops against multiple repositores, as below.

 ```bash